 Best Souvenirs from Argentina

 If the children of the family are fans of futbol (soccer), you cannot leave the country without a jersey from the national team, Boca, or the River Plata team.
-After all, Messi is considered one of the major power players of the world, so you don’t not want to risk leaving without his jersey.
+After all, Messi is considered one of the major power players in the world, so you don’t want to risk leaving without his jersey.
 For fun, ask your guide about which jersey you should choose.
 From their answer, I guarantee you will see how serious soccer is in this country!

 During your trip to Argentina, you must try mate.
 This traditional drink made of dried leaves is the national drink and also makes for a very social experience.
 If you wish to bring a little bit of Argentina home with you, purchase the gourd (that is made of calabash, wood, or ceramic/plastic for the more modern).
 The gourds and mate can be found nearly anywhere in Buenos Aires, but I recommend going to the Sunday San Telmo Market to find the perfect gourd.